caprica/vlcj/README.md

 });
 ```

-You should *not* use this mechanism for *all* of your event handlers, *only those that will call back into LibVlc*.
+You should *not* use this mechanism for *all* of your event handlers, *only those that will call back into LibVLC*.

 Other high-level vlcj components may also provide their own asynchronous task executor, it is not limited to the media
 player.